scholz-lab/GlowTracker/docs/build_your_own.md

 ## Adjust field-of-view for dual color imaging <a name="dualview-alignment"></a>
 <p align="justify">
 To adjust the field-of-view for dual color imaging we first need to align the mirrors such that dual color images are projected onto the camera side by side without overlapping.
 Before starting, ensure that your GlowTracker settings are ‘dual color’ and the view is set to ‘splitted’.
 Turn off all environment lights to avoid seeing double images.
-Follow the below instructions to align both images.
+Follow the instructions below to align both images.
+You will need dual colored samples.
+We found that fluorescent tape or even fluorescent markers on a glas slide work well.

 <ol>
   <li>
   Positioning of first color channel (here red):
     <ol type="a">
     <li>Concentrate on the red channel first, for this block the green channel by removing the image splitter cube (the middle cube)</li>
-    <li>Focus on a sample using the stage, a white paper with small writing or barcode is ideal</li>
+    <li>Focus on a sample using the z-axis of the stage.
+A white paper with small printed letters or a barcode works well</li>
     <li>Focus the slit, by rotating the adjustable element, until its edges come sharp in focus (the sample needs to be in focus too)</li>
     <li>Loosen the screws of the adapter that holds the camera in place, rotate the camera so that the slit is orientated vertical to the image of the camera</li>
-    <li>Use screws at the mirror mount of the red channel to move the image, so that the highest intensity is in the center of one of the sides.</li>
+    <li>Use screws at the mirror mount of the red channel to move the image, so that the highest intensity is in the center of one of the sides.
+Note that there are 3 ways to adjust the mirror: 2 screws and one hole requiring a hex key that moves the image diagonally.</li>
     <li>Put back the middle cube</li>
     </ol>
   </li>
   <li>
   Alignment of second color channel (here green):
     <ol type="a">
-    <li>Block the light of the red channel if possible.</li>
+    <li>Block the light of the red channel if possible, e.g. by putting a piece of paper in the red light path.</li>
     <li>Use the screws of the mirror mount of the green channel to first find the edge of the slit, and second position the green image as in 1. e</li>
     <li>Unblock the red light</li>
     <li>Adjust the position of the green image so that the structures are approx. at the same position (in the split view) as in the red channel</li>